ask484/Guessing-Game/README.md

 # Guessing-Game
-These is small Number guessing game developed in Python.
+These is Number guessing game developed in Python.
 Just my first try!!!!
+Let me known if any Changes to be done in these.